ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     * ``maxwell_juttner``: Maxwell-Juttner distribution for high temperature plasma that takes a dimensionless temperature parameter :math:`\theta` as an input, where :math:`\theta = \frac{k_\mathrm{B} \cdot T}{m \cdot c^2}`, :math:`k_\mathrm{B}` is the Boltzmann constant, and :math:`m` is the mass of the species.
       Theta is specified by a combination of ``<species_name>.theta_distribution_type``, ``<species_name>.theta``, and ``<species_name>.theta_function(x,y,z)`` (see below).
+      The Sobol method used to generate the distribution is very inefficient for :math:`\theta < 0.1`.
+      The code will abort if it encounters a temperature below that threshold.
+      The Maxwell-Boltzmann distribution is recommended for temperatures in the range :math:`0.01 < \theta < 0.1`.
+      Errors due to relativistic effects can be expected to approximately between 1% and 10%.
       It also
       includes the optional parameter ``<species_name>.beta`` where beta is equal to :math:`\frac{v}{c}`.
 The plasma will be initialized to move at velocity :math:`\beta \cdot c` in the